 Advent was probably started in the fourth century and was a time when Christians readied themselves for baptism.
-In the middle ages Advent began on November 11, the feast day of Saint Martin and would continue till Christmas Day .
-It was a time of fasting and prayer with a concentration of the second coming of our Lord, Jesus.
+In the Middle Ages, Advent began on November 11, the feast day of Saint Martin, and would continue till Christmas Day.
+It was a time of fasting and prayer with a concentration on the second coming of our Lord, Jesus.

 The primary symbol of Advent is the Advent wreath.
 Ancient northern Europeans would light candles on a circle of greens in the dead of dark winter to symbolize ongoing life.
 The lit candles were a reminder of spring and the coming of lighter days ahead.